mrDIMAS/DmitrysEngine/README.md

 * Very fast compilation compared to C++
 * Very simple - what you have is just plain memory and procedures that operates on it.
 * Strict ABI
+* Small but enough number of features - nothing distracts you from your actual goal.
 * Why not one of those other fancy languages?
 Let Benjamin Franklin says for me: "He who sacrifices freedom for security deserves neither."

 And of course: